 For certain extraordinary actions, approval of the members of the corporation may be needed.
 In some cases, the board should meet in executive session or in the absence of a specific director with a conflicting interest.
 Minutes should be drawn that carefully and accurately reflect the matters considered and actions taken.
 When there is a potential conflict of interest by a board member, the minutes should reflect how the conflict was handled.

-Carefully consider the limits on what may be delegated or approved by the board
+The new board will need to carefully consider the limits on what may be delegated or approved by the board and committees.

-There are limits under Massachusetts law on the power of the directors of a charity to delegate their authority to others.
-The Massachusetts Supreme Judicial Court has held that the power of an officer of a charitable corporation to bind the corporation, without approval by the directors, must be more strictly construed than in the case of a business corporation.9 The board of a nonprofit corporation may not freely delegate authority to encumber a substantial part of the corporation’s assets, or to transfer management of the charity’s assets to another authority.
+There are limits under Massachusetts law on the power of the directors to delegate their authority to others.
+The Massachusetts Supreme Judicial Court has held that the power of an officer of a charitable corporation to bind the corporation, without approval by the directors, must be more strictly construed than in the case of a business corporation.
+123 Up And Adam’s board can not freely delegate authority to encumber a substantial part of the corporation’s assets or to transfer management of the charity’s assets to another authority.

-What this means is that the board, rather than the officers, should consider and approve significant transactions involving the corporation; the board should approve the relevant terms rather than delegating authority to an officer to do so; and the board should be aware of its limited authority when confronted with any proposed transaction involving a transfer of management of a significant part of the charity’s assets.
+What this means is that the board, rather than the officers, should consider and approve significant transactions involving the corporation; the board should approve the relevant terms rather than delegate authority to an officer to do so; and the board should be aware of its limited authority when confronted with any proposed transaction involving a transfer of management of a significant part of the organization’s assets.

 For example, decisions about a chief executive officer’s compensation are often made under a compensation policy pursuant to which data regarding comparable compensation of similarly situated executives is made available.
 It may be appropriate to have a report and recommendation from a committee that has been charged to review issues on a particular matter on which the board is asked to act.

-This is an area where directors and the corporation have special exposure.
-It is not uncommon for volunteer board members to have relationships that from time to time may create a conflict with the corporation.
-A nonprofit corporation must adopt a conflict of interest policy, and once adopted, follow it carefully.
+A must for the organization’s board will be to diligently follow the conflict of interest policy, this is an area where directors and the Organization have special exposure.
+There may come a time when a volunteer board member has a relationship that may create a conflict with the organization.
+123 Up And Adam, Inc has adopted a conflict of interest policy, the board will need to follow it carefully.
 This includes obtaining regular disclosures from board members and officers regarding potentially conflicting relationships.

 With respect to any specific transaction under consideration, a director must disclose any conflicting interest and permit the board to determine, without participation by the affected director, whether there is a conflict and whether the transaction is fair and appropriate.
 Minutes should be kept that reflect the procedures followed and actions taken by the board.

-There will inevitably be controversies where the board must make difficult decisions.
-Counsel should be available to guide the board with respect to its crisis management, and assist where internal investigations must be conducted.
-Counsel can be particularly helpful in advising where special litigation or other investigative committees should be formed, and how board and committee activities should be conducted, especially where preservation of confidentiality and attorney-client privilege is important.
-Counsel can help balance the often competing concerns regarding transparency and public disclosure, and not taking any action that would jeopardize the corporation’s position in litigation.
+The board will need to make difficult decisions and may need Council to guide the board with respect to its crisis management, and assist where internal investigations must be conducted.
+Counsel can be particularly helpful in advising where special litigation or other investigative committees should be formed, and how board and committee activities should be conducted, especially where preservation of confidentiality is important.
+It can help balance the often competing concerns regarding transparency and public disclosure, and not taking any action that would jeopardize the organization’s position in litigation.

+123 Up And Adam, Inc has started to make sure there is a process to assure succession in the board.
 The Massachusetts nonprofit corporation statute contemplates that a nonprofit corporation will have members who elect the directors.
 In many nonprofit corporations, the board of directors is the same body that has the power of the members.
 In a nonprofit setting, where most or all of the members or directors can be volunteers, it is not uncommon for a corporation to lose contact with members or directors, or not maintain a good record regarding who are its current members.
-In a small nonprofit corporation, there may be no one who is charged with assuring that there is a continuation of active directors.
+123 Up And Adam, Inc is looking for a volunteer to take the responsibility of assuring that there is a continuation of active directors.